unlock-protocol/unlock/unlock-protocol.com/blog/protocol-for-membership.md

 Unlock is a protocol for memberships.
 Creators have locks which define the terms of the membership (price, duration, quantity, or even currency!) and consumers can purchase keys to these locks.

 In practice, that means that the protocol empowers creators (or anyone, really!) to create locks for their communities.
-It's a protocol so that anyone can participate: there is no gatekeeper or middlemen.
+It's an open protocol, so anyone can participate: there is no gatekeeper or middleman.

 Locks themselves can be used for many different things, limiting access to content (paywall...), to features (software licenses...), or even status (patronage...).